PDgit12/Course-Management/README.md

 # Course-Management
 This project is a simple Course Management System written in Python, using MySQL as the database backend.
-The system allows users to manage courses, including adding new courses, viewing existing courses based on specific criteria, and removing courses from the database.The main functionalities include:
+The system allows users to manage courses, including adding new courses, viewing existing courses based on specific criteria, and removing courses from the database.

+The main functionalities include:
 Add Course: Insert a new course into the database with details such as course ID, stream, and available opportunities or courses in the stream.
 View Course: View courses based on different search criteria like course ID, stream name, or list all courses.
 Remove Course: Delete a course from the database using the course ID.